by Collyn Rivers – Updated 2020

 The AL-KO friction damper assists to reduce travel trailer sway.

 Friction anti-sway devices have a fundamental limitation.

-The friction damping plus AL-KO Dexter approach will work well with most Australian-made caravans.
-All such devices, however, ultimately depend on the maintained grip of hand-sized patches of rubber (i.e. your tow vehicle and caravan‘s tyre footprints) to control 2000-3500 kg (4400-7715 lb) of a possibly violently-swaying caravan.
+The friction damping plus AL-KO Dexter approach will work well with most Australian-made travel trailers.
+All such devices, however, ultimately depend on the maintained grip of hand-sized patches of rubber (i.e. your tow vehicle and travel trailer‘s tyre footprints) to control 2000-3500 kg (4400-7715 lb) of a possibly violently-swaying travel trailer.